 a) Initial Visits

-A COA decision of Denial of Accreditation upon an initial visit means that extremely serious and pervasive issues exist at an institution.
+A COA decision of Denial of Accreditation upon an initial visit means that extremely serious and pervasive issues exist at an institution or that the program is in operation in violation of state laws and regulations.
 In these instances, the COA has determined that it is highly unlikely that the issues and concerns identified by a review team and COA can be successfully addressed and rectified in a timely manner.
 The particular facts, the leadership and/or the infrastructure indicate that a significant amount of time and work must be devoted should the institution choose to address the identified issues during which time it is not prudent to have candidates enrolled in the credential program.

 Parameters to be Used in Considering a Team Recommendation of Denial of Accreditation at an Initial Site Visit